ubvu/ResearchMadeReadable/docs/deployment.md

 ---

-This deployment guide provides a comprehensive setup for production deployment of ResearchLens on an external VM.
+This deployment guide provides a comprehensive setup for production deployment of Research made Readable on an external VM.
 Adjust configurations based on your specific requirements and security policies.